jeskodes/milestone-project-1-jesk/README.md

 ##### Features/Acceptance Criteria:

--There are reviews from previous customers.
+- There are reviews from previous customers.
--There are cards with brief summaries of the workshops available.
+- There are cards with brief summaries of the workshops available.
--There are links on the cards to find out more.
+-  There are links on the cards to find out more.
 -There is a more detailed section about each workshop which includes:
  - Duration of workshop.
  - Examples of photographic opportunities.